curl/curl-www/README.md

 If you forget to do the curl build, building the website will fail due to missing files.

+A minimal non-TLS build is perfectly fine.
+Like this:

+    autoreconf -fi
+    ./configure --without-ssl --without-libpsl
+    make

 ## Edit the web

 [Web editing guidelines](https://curl.se/web-editing.html)